 Sponsors and collaborators

-Lucy currently leads a team of staff from the Department of Psychology at NTU who are contributing to the Prochild projected funded by the Erasmus+ scheme lead by Professor Hakan Aydin (Erciyes University, Turkey).
+Lucy lead a team of staff from the Department of Psychology at NTU who are contributing to the Prochild projected funded by the Erasmus+ scheme lead by Professor Hakan Aydin (Erciyes University, Turkey).
 This two year project (2019-2021) aims to empower teacher competence in detecting and preventing child abuse.
 Further details of the project can be found through the Prochild project website.

 Recently, Lucy also lead a team of staff from the Department of Psychology at NTU who are contributing to the TKCOM project designed to build Chinese teachers' key competences.
 The TKCOM project was funded by the Erasmus+ scheme and lead by Dr Elena Cano (University of Barcelona, Spain).
 Further, details of the project can be found through the TKCOM project website.
 This three year project (2017-2020) also involved international collaborations lead by: